 - Software Developer

-Business Information Systems graduates are well placed for a management or consulting career in the business or ICT arena, or to take advantage of the increased opportunities in the public sector.
-They will also have attractive opportunities for professional development within the business and ICT related professions, for example, The British Computer Society, Association of Charterd Certified Accountants, Chartered Accountants Ireland, or the Chartered Institute of Marketing.
+Business Information Systems graduates are well placed for a management or consulting career in the business or ICT arena or to take advantage of the increased opportunities in the public sector.
+Graduates will have additional skills in management amd leadership functions particularly ICT, accounting, business leadership and marketing.
+They will also have attractive opportunities for professional development within the business and ICT related professions, for example, The British Computer Society, Association of Charterd Certified Accountants, Chartered Accountants Ireland or the Chartered Institute of Marketing.
 Graduates may also proceed to postgraduate study or research in business and ICT related areas.
 Throughout the course, students will be encouraged to develop their personal skills and abilities in order to maximise their career potential.

 Work placement / study abroad